Legal Information Designer & Researcher

 I wrote my PhD on this topic.
 I like how this is not purely information design work, but it often overlaps somehow with service design and even change management: a successful intervention requires to listen to, collaborate, and satisfy many different professionals in organizations (civil servants, business people, lawyers, techies…) – or change simply won’t happen.

-project you consider a great example of info design?
+What is a project you consider a great example of information design?

 Just a few ideas on top of my mind – too many good projects to remember them all!
 The posters of Making Policy Public project by CUP (www.makingpolicypublic.net), Hans Rosling’s Gapminder visualizations; The Dear Data project (www.dear-data.com) and other works by Giorgia Lupi / Accurat; The interactive exhibits in Micropia Museum in Amsterdam (www.micropia.nl), Minard’s map of Napoleon’s winter campaign in Russia (classic choice!); The periodic table and the Feynman’s diagrams (nerdy bonus!)

 A large, ambitious project with high social impact on citizens and/or business, carried out with some innovative, open-minded, forward-looking organization.
 Ideally, a respected public organization.
 I’d want both real impact and high profile “media-sexyness” in order to create momentum and inspire others to follow.